ellamcmorrow/NatureOfCode/03_Forces/02_mover_experiement/readme.md

 # 02_Drag_force_liquid

-</br>**Liquid class**
+</br>**Liquid class**</br>
 Friction occurs when a body passes through gas or liquid. <br/>
 Increased difficulty for the object to move through liquid because there is a greater amount of friction.<br/>
-Created a liquid object with rectangle parameters and a variable for the coefficient of drag<br/>
+We created a liquid object with rectangle parameters and a variable for the coefficient of drag.<br/>
 checks the x,y location of the mover to see if it is in the liquid.<br/>
 <br/><br/>
 *calculate drag function*<br/>
 In this function we apply the formula to the object.<br/>
-copy(); - copies a region of the canvas to another region of the canvas-ensures the balls go through the <br/>liquid in the lower half of the canvas<br/>
+copy(); - copies a region of the canvas to another region of the canvas-ensures the balls go through the <br/>liquid in the lower half of the canvas.<br/>
 The smaller objects fall quicker than the larger because of their a=f/m - smaller mass larger acceleration.
 There is no gravity in liquid.<br/>
-If liquid contains the mover then the liquid should drag that mover.<br/>
+If the liquid contains the mover then the liquid should drag that mover.<br/>
 It does this by applying the drag force method created in the liquid class and called in the sketch class.

 ```js